College Dance & Career Prep

 College Prep Workshops Cancellation/Refund Policy

 No refunds will be issued for registered participants.
-A credit that can be used toward another workshop(s) or Francisco Gella Dance Works intensive will be issued if a cancellations is made up to 14 days days prior to the start of the program.
+A credit that can be used toward another workshop(s) or Francisco Gella Dance Works intensive will be issued if a cancellation is made up to 14 days prior to the start of the program.

 INDIVIDUAL CONSULTATION CANCELLATION/REFUND POLICY: No refunds will be issued for registered participants.
 However, you may use the payment made as a credit toward a rescheduled appointment if the change is made before the originally scheduled appointment or toward one of our College Prep Workshops.
 Appointments may be rescheduled if you contact the consultant more than 24 hours prior to the scheduled meeting.
 If you cancel your appointment less than 24 hours before it is to take place or are a no-show,, you will still be charged for that time.